Metron-Project/metron/reading_lists/TECHNICAL.md

 )
 ```

-For complete API documentation including filtering, pagination, and response formats, see the [main API documentation](/api/README.md#reading-list).
+For complete API documentation including pagination and response formats, see the [main API documentation](/api/README.md#reading-list).

 ## Testing